 Another non-profit web project was the site built for the New Jersey College English Association (NJCEA).
 Our initial design was hosted on Amazon Web Services built in HTML5 and CSS which was maintained by us.
 (The current version is not maintained by us and content has been transferred to a simple template site maintained by a member.)

-Much of my interest and approach to web design comes from my personal web projects.
+Much of my continuing interest and approach to web design comes from having my personal web projects.

-All of my own sites act as demo sites for clients.
-This always-changing demo Blogger site shows clients some design options and ways to customize and use them for a website, blog or combination of both.
+All of my own sites also act as demo sites for clients, including this always-changing demo Blogger site which shows clients some design options and ways to customize and use them for a website, blog, or combination of both.